simracingtools/ir2mqtt/README.md

 	[global]
 	# Generates additional debug output.
 All MQTT and serial communication will be
 	# logged.
-Comment out or set to no/false to disable
+Comment out or set to yes/True to enable
-	debug = yes
+	debug = no

 	# Serial communication port to send data to.
 Comment out to disable serial
 	# communication
-	serial = COM3
+	;serial = COM3

 	# Uncomment to start the application using a data dump file from irsdk for
 	# testing/development purposes.
-The dump file can be created
+The dump file can be created by issuing the
-	# issuing the command 'irsdk --dump data.dmp'
+	# command 'irsdk --dump data.dmp'
-	;simulate = data.dump
+	;simulate = data/limerock-q.dmp

 	[mqtt]
 	# Hostname of a MQTT broker to connect to.
 Comment out to disable MQTT